MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/network-login-disallowed.md

 ms.custom: sap:Connection issues
 ---

-# "User account not allowed" error and remote network access denied
+# "User account not allowed" error - Authentication failure

 This article helps you resolve a consistent authentication issue that occurs when users don't have permissions to log in to a remote network.